Abishekcps/citadel-portfolio-2026-MVM-Bois/README.md

 strategy that picks 10 stocks every quarter from the Nifty 100 + Midcap 100 + Smallcap 100
 universe, based on price momentum and volatility, and backtested it from 2021 to 2025.

-Full writeup with reasoning, results, and limitations is in `Round2_Report.docx` - that's the main document, this README is just to help you run the code.

 ## Files

 - `data_loader.py` - downloads 5 years of stock price data